-Power transformers are used for transmission as a step up devices so that the I2r loss can be minimized for given power flow.
+Power transformers are used for transmission as a step up devices so that the I²R loss can be minimized for given power flow.

-This brings down the mass of the core enormously.
+- This brings down the mass of the core enormously.
 Naturally, these transformers have the matched iron losses and copper losses at peak load (i.e. the maximum efficiency point where both the losses match).

 - It depends on the typical load cycle for which it has to supply.
 Definitely, Core design will be done to take care of peak load and as well as all-day-efficiency.
 It is a bargain between these two points.

-However, a distribution transformer is always online and operated at loads less than full load for most of time.
-Hence, it is designed such that core losses are minimal.
+However, a distribution transformer is always online and operated at loads less than the full load for most of the time.

 The main difference between power and distribution transformer is the distribution transformer is designed for maximum efficiency at 60% to 70% load as normally doesn’t operate at full load all the time.

 Whereas power transformer is designed for maximum efficiency at 100% load as it always runs at 100% load being near to generating station.

 Distribution Transformer is used at the distribution level where voltages tend to be lower.
 The secondary voltage is almost always the voltage delivered to the end consumer.

-As a result, most distribution systems tend to involve many ‘clusters’ of loads fed from distribution transformers, and this, in turn, means that the thermal rating of distribution transformers doesn’t have to be very high to support the loads that they have to serve.
+- As a result, most distribution systems tend to involve many ‘clusters’ of loads fed from distribution transformers, and this, in turn, means that the thermal rating of distribution transformers doesn’t have to be very high to support the loads that they have to serve.

 in 24 hrs which is always less than power efficiency.